 One of my major prompts for thinking about the essential qualities of open source has been the Google Fonts project, which claims to be a library of open-source fonts.
+I design type.
+I’m involved with open-source projects.
+I was intrigued by the concept.
+There’s no reason open-source fonts can’t exist.
+But on closer inspection, Google Fonts are not

 I wrote some previous comments (here and here) about Google Fonts as part of a discussion about Roboto, the new Android font.
 What follows is a more detailed criticism of Google Fonts, but it’s also a call for Google to do better.
 They can and they should.

 How do I know they can?
 In the engineering arena, Google has shown itself to be a good citizen of the open-source world.
 For instance: Python.
 For seven years, Google employed Python’s creator and benevolent dictator, Guido van Rossum.
-According to Guido,
+According to Guido, he got

-But what you won’t find on Google’s open-source blog, nor on its Open Source Programs website,
+But what you won’t find on Google’s open-source blog, nor on its Open Source Programs website, is any mention of the Google Fonts themselves.
+This is odd, because according to Google,

 I’m convinced that they don’t.
 To make the case, I’ll step through my seven essential qualities of open source (including the dilution–reality dichotomy introduced in that article).
 I’ll explain how Google Fonts falls short, and what Google could do to improve the program.